aetherbird/base_configs/Readme.md

-### Welcome to my Run Commands and Config files
+### DeepSeaBird Run Commands and Configs

-I am tired of re-writing and modifying config files with every new system and project, so I am going to start polishing system configurations here.
+Tired of re-writing and modifying config files with every new system and project, I am going to start polishing system configurations here.

+**I hope to lemplatization and automation, as well as Neovim plugins.**